top of page

 AI almost never enters an organization as a new role or department.
 Instead, it shows up in small, practical ways that feel harmless on their own.

 Teams use it to draft documents, summarize meetings, pull together background research, or create first versions of reports and policies.
 Each use case seems minor.
+But over time, the work itself changes.

 When AI handles more of the first pass, human value shifts.
 Judgment, context, and decision-making matter more.
 Reviewing, validating, and explaining work becomes just as important as producing it.